-The North Branch of the Chicago River Watershed planning area covers 95 square miles, with northern and southern boundaries roughly extending from Illinois Route 132 (Grand Avenue) in the City of Waukegan in Lake County south to Dempster Street in Morton Grove in Cook County.
+The North Branch Chicago River Watershed planning area covers 94 square miles (60,658 acres), with northern and southern boundaries roughly extending from Illinois Route 132 (Grand Avenue) in the City of Waukegan in Lake County south to Dempster Street in Morton Grove in Cook County.
 The watershed is made of up 25 municipalities, ten townships, four drainage districts and two wastewater treatment plants.